 A student loan isn’t a genuine college price reduction, but rather an additional cost consideration.
 Discover how much student loan debt from Career Networks Institute you could end up dealing with.

 As well as scholarships, 89% of first-year students (42 total) got a federal grant, for about $4,209.00 per person.

 Institutional scholarship and grant information for freshmen attending CNI College is unavailable.
 This may be because the school serves mainly adult learners.
 Keep reading, and we may have some information below about all undergraduates.

 Information on grant and scholarship opportunities based on income level for [@ College.Name.AKA] students is not available to us.

 The table above shows undergrads who are getting Title IV aid, which is federal assistance from the government in the form of grants, loans, and work-study.
 Learn more here.

-Of the 490 undergraduate students at Career Networks Institute about 48.0% (236 in total) obtain some form of grant aid.
-The standard number granted was $4,643.
-The majority in the form of Pell Grants.
+Of the undergraduate students at Career Networks Institute around 89% (42 total) receive some form of grant aid.
+The typical amount awarded was $4,519.00.The bulk of which are Pell Grants.